dburian/transformer_document_embedding/log/teacher_student_training.md

 Should probably try smaller datasets for grid searches.

-- 6 batch size == 11.6GB VMem for only depth or only breadth
+- 6 batch size == 11.6GB VMem for only structural or only contextual

 ## Evaluations